Shopify/polaris/polaris.shopify.com/content/design/icons/creating-icons.md

       ![A calendar, an inbox and a shop icon with the corner radius highlighted.
 3 pixels for the calendar, 2 pixels for the inbox and 1 pixel for the inbox.](/images/design/icons/icons-creating-outline-5@2x.png)

       Corner radius can go from 1 px to 3 px, depending on the object roundness.
-Joins must be rounded, and sharp corners are not allowed, except for intersections and cutouts.
+Joins must be rounded.
+Sharp corners are not allowed, except for intersections and cutouts.

     </DirectiveCard>